Squires Gate Lane, Squires Gate, Blackpool, Lancashire.

 All venues covered would have to be licensed with the government, licensed suggested in this section would refer to tracks operating under NGRC Rules.

-INSIDE OR OUTSIDE HARE TYPE——Possibly a Trackless type lure.
+INSIDE OR OUTSIDE HARE TYPE——Possibly a Trackless type of lure.

 DISTANCES———————————–A 500 yard straight and a 550 yard Horseshoe type track.